LibreCorp/OpenOSX/README.md

 **Status:** ➤ *Initial fork of Apple's XNU kernel repository*

-OpenDarwinOS is the first step toward a fully open-source, macOS-compatible operating system.
+OpenOSX is the first step toward a fully open-source, macOS-compatible operating system.
 At present, this repository is a direct fork of Apple’s XNU kernel sources.
 Our goal is to assemble Darwin components into a community-driven project, but we need collaborators to drive development in these key areas for now:

 1. Help analyze, document, and modify the XNU codebase.